CloudLabsAI-Azure/github-copilot-for-managers/labfiles/exercise1.md

 1. Once downloaded, save the CSV file to a known location on your computer for use in the upcoming exercises.

    >**Best Practice:** Keep the original CSV file unmodified as your source of truth.
 You'll create working copies for analysis in Power BI to preserve data integrity.

+   >**Note:** The datasets used in this lab have been enhanced with additional organizational context (teams, roles, technology stacks) to provide comprehensive analytics scenarios.
+In production environments, enriching GitHub Copilot usage data with organizational metadata may require integration with HR systems, development tool APIs, or manual data collection processes.

 ## Notes